WVLI

-WVLI (92.7 FM) is a radio station broadcasting an oldies format.
+WVLI (92.7 FM) "The Greatest Hits of All-Time" is a radio station broadcasting a classic hits format.
 The station is licensed to Kankakee, Illinois, United States.
 During its days as WKIF, it also broadcast Chicago White Sox, Chicago Bulls, Notre Dame Football and other sporting events.
 WVLI is owned by Milner Media Partners, LLC.

 History

 WLRT

 The station began broadcasting September 21, 1986, holding the call sign WLRT.
 The station aired a lite rock format.
 In 1993, the station adopted a country music format and was branded "T93".

 In 1998, the station was sold to Big City Radio, which also purchased WCBR-FM in Arlington Heights (also on 92.7) at the same time.
 When Big City Radio took control of the two stations, they stunted with a simulcast of their Los Angeles sister station 107.1 KLYY, which aired a modern rock format.
 The station's call sign was changed to WBRO shortly thereafter.